ailinvenerus/approvalFlow/README.md

 - Only employees can submit expenses
 - Managers and senior managers cannot submit expenses
-- Approvers must be authorized for the current expense state
+- Approvers must be authorised for the current expense state
 - Finance experts are identified by the "financeExpert" boolean field in the input JSON:
   ```json
   {